15 Common Website Errors Many Businesses Make!

 Common Website Errors That Cost You Customers and Money!

 A well-designed website is a valuable investment that will generate revenue for your business.
 Many people say they won’t explore a site if they find it unattractive.
 Suppose you have not updated your website in a while.
-In that case, your web design could unintentionally be hurting your business by turning people away at the door.
+In that case, your web design could unintentionally hurt your business by turning people away at the door.

 If it’s time for you to build a new website or refresh your existing website, we’ve put together a list of 15 common website errors and how to avoid them.
 Follow these recommendations as you build or update your site.